Skip to main content

 Before sharing the dataflow of the source site A with the subscribing site B, take the following steps:

-• To share the export dataflow, site A and site B must have the same export.
+• To share the export stage, site A and site B must have the same export.
 For example, if Google Merchant Center is an export of site A, add Google Merchant Center export to site B.

 Find the Shared Dataflow feature

-Shared Dataflow beta
+Shared Dataflow

 2. See a list of all existing shared dataflows or create a new one.